Azure/azure-powershell/src/CostManagement/docs/Update-AzCostManagementExport.md

 ```

 ### -ScheduleStatus
-The status of the schedule.
+The status of the export's schedule.
-Whether active or not.
-If inactive, the export's scheduled execution is paused.
+If 'Inactive', the export's schedule is paused.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Cost.Support.StatusType